Lesson Plans

 The Long Civil Rights Movement

-Students will analyze primary sources to investigate the long arc of the civil rights movement by examining economic and social conditions and actions that were taken prior to and after the passage of the Civil Rights Act of 1964.
-After, students will interview a local civil rights activist and/or design an action plan to make…
+Students analyze primary sources to investigate the long arc of the civil rights movement by examining economic and social conditions and actions that were taken prior to and after the passage of the Civil Rights Act of 1964.
+After, students interview a local civil rights activist and/or design an action plan to make their community aware of a contemporary civil rights issue.

 Champions of Change

-Students analyze a variety of primary sources to consider how African American song took root as a means of spreading the message of equality and as a critical part in unifying America in the struggle.
-After, students investigate the influence of contemporary music and musicians on memorializing the successes of the past and emphasizing the…
+Students analyze a variety of primary sources to explore how African American song took root as a means of spreading the message of equality and as a critical part in unifying America in the struggle.
+After, students investigate the influence of contemporary music and musicians on memorializing the successes of the past and emphasizing the continuing need for equality today.

-LEARN MORE
+LEARN MORE about Champions of Change

 Perceptions & Roles of American Women